cloudui/blogstack/content/post/2023-07-15-affirmative-action/index.md

 ## Say it in an Essay

-Given that we’ve made it this far, let’s review what affirmative action actually does.
+Given that we’ve made it this far, let’s refresh our memory of what affirmative action means.
 Let’s take the [Google definition](https://www.google.com/search?q=irrespective):

 > The practice or policy of favoring individuals belonging to groups regarded as disadvantaged or subject to discrimination.